 Of course many children achieve great results and go on to top universities from mixed ability schools already.
 And the best practise of excellent comprehensive schools can be replicated without any education divide.
 I would certainly welcome additional measures to stretch high ability pupils, but could be designed to reach every school.
 Looking at comprehensive systems worldwide it is clear that these achieve better results, not systems that use academic selection.

 A large part of Peter Hitchen’s argument is that academic selection is better than ‘selection by house price or faith’.
 I think neither house price, an academic test, or faith should determine the best schools.
 None of these three methods are admirable.
 A major reform of school admissions is vitally important as we should not base the likelihood of attending a good school on the advantages of the parent.

-I am now a campaigner without a campaign.
-I enjoyed having a plan and some hope to make things better.
-I still want to do something about education but I can’t decide what that something should be.
+This blog was set up to explore ways to end academic selection in Kent but I am a campaigner without a clear campaign.
+I want to do something about education but I can’t decide what that something should be.

 The first stage of my original plan was to organise some education debates, to get people talking about the problems with our schools.
 I hoped to highlight issues, get people thinking, and increase support for a comprehensive change.